OBOAcademy/obook/docs/explanation/intro-to-ontologies.md

     - Pinot Gris
     - Riesling

-Taxonomy – a hierarchical CV in which hierarchy = classification
+Taxonomy – a hierarchical CV in which hierarchy = classification.  e.g. 'Merlot' is classified as a 'Red' (wine).
+Some heirarchical CVs

-## Querying Hierachcical CV
+### Support for Grouping and varying levels of precision

-The use of hierachical CV allows for querying with using inference from the hierarchy For example:
+The use of hierachical CV in which general terms group more specific terms allows for varying precision (glial cell vs some specific subtype) and simple grouping of annotated content.

+For example:

 ![](../images/discussions/intro-to-ontologies/query-glial-genes.png)

-## Being precisely vague

-Ontologies allow annotation at varying levels of precision.
-For example, if the entity being annotated is a subtype of glial cell, but you don't know which type of glial cell, you can just annotate with 'glial cell'.
+## From hierarchical CVs to ontologies

+Hierarchical CVs tend to increase in complexity in particular ways.

+### Synonyms

 ### Polyhierarchy

-Ontologies allow for polyhierarchies in which a term can have multiple relationship types and hence classified under multiple terms.
-Multiple relationship types are useful for grouping and being precisely vague.
-See example for cardiac glial cell:
+CV content is often driven by requests from annotators and so expansion is not driven by any unified vision of scheme.
+This often leads to presssure for heirarchies to support terms having multiple parents either reflecting multiple relationship types or multiple types of classification.
+For example in a CV with the terms 'retinal bipolar cell', retina, 'bipolar neuron' and 'glutamatergic neuron' could reasonably put 'retinal bipolar neuron' under retina based on location and under the other two terms based on classification.

+### Named relationships

+Developers of heirarchical CVs often come to realise that multiple relationship types are represented in the heirarchy and that it can be useful to name these.
+For example, a heart glial cell is a (type of) glial cell , but is 'part of' the heart.

 ![](../images/discussions/intro-to-ontologies/cardiac-glial-cell.png)